 Historian of American Politics, Religion, & Law

 Professor Breidenbach's teaching spans American history and the history of political, legal, and religious thought.
-Prior to Ave Maria University, he was a Postdoctoral Research Associate in the James Madison Program and a Lecturer at Princeton University, and taught History and Politics at Princeton, Cambridge, and Northwestern.
+Prior to Ave Maria University, he was a Postdoctoral Research Associate in the James Madison Program and a Lecturer at Princeton University, where he taught history and politics.
 He has conducted research for the White House and has been awarded international grants for research in China and across Europe.

-He is also president of a research consultancy and partner of a private equity firm.
+He is also founder and president of Broad Brook Research, a research consultancy, and a founding partner of Calusa Capital Partners, a private equity firm in Naples, Florida.
 For the past decade, he has consulted to top executives at biotechnology companies, venture capital firms, and international non-profits.
 His research has been published in journals such as Nature Biotechnology and Harvard Journal of Law and Public Policy.

 He remains a senior member of King’s College, Cambridge, and is also a member of the American Historical Association, American Political Science Association, American Catholic Historical Association, American Society for Eighteenth-Century Studies, Southeastern American Society for Eighteenth Century Studies, American Maritain Association, James Madison Society at Princeton University, and Northwestern University Alumni Admission Council.